windowsair/MaixPy_DOC/en/get_started/led_blink.md

 Front pin can be set K210, so we use `.fm`(fpioa manager) correspondence between peripherals and pin registration chip built-in object to this, here　`fm.fpioa.GPIO0` is a GPIO Peripheral K210's ( `Note the difference between GPIO (peripheral) and pin (real hardware pin)`), so the `fm.fpioa.GPIO0` registration to pin `board_info.LED_R`;

-Here `board_info` is a board type information can be entered in serial terminal `board_info.` then press `TAB` the button to see all the members, each pin largely value
+Here `board_info` is a board type information can be entered in serial terminal `board_info.` then press `TAB` the button to see all the members, or just use pin number like `13`.

 Then define a `GPIO` subject, specific parameters to see `GPIO` the module's documentation, look in the left sidebar.